Yoav666s/dnd-wiki/_pages/reckonfear.md

 # Incantations
 The following is a list of Incantations.
 You can't cast the same Incantation two turns in a row.

-**Befuddle.** A creature you can see within range is confused, and spends its next action doing nothing.

 **Arcane Missile.** Make an attack against a creature you can see within range.
 On a hit, that creature takes Xd4 damage where X is your Willpower Modifier.

+**Befuddle.** A creature you can see within range is confused, and spends its next action doing nothing.

+**Fire Bolt.** Make an attack against a creature you can see within range.
+On a hit,